camerontofani/camerontofani.github.io/index.md

-# CRCP 3320 Personal Page

-Personal site for Cameron Tofani Fall 2024.
+# About Me

-I am a Junior at SMU studying Computer Science and Data Science.
+I am a Junior at SMU studying Computer Science and Data Science!
+I hope to work in aritificial intelligence or game development one day.